turbot/steampipe-mod-digitalocean-insights/README.md

 - How many resources do I have?
 - How old are my resources?
 - Are there any publicly accessible resources?
-- Is encryption enabled and what keys are used for encryption?

 Dashboards are available for BlockStorage, Database, Droplet, Firewall, Kubernetes and Snapshot services.